sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ##Tabs and Groups

-Youíll note that declaring a control does not establish where and how the control will actually appear.
+You‚Äôll note that declaring a control does not establish where and how the control will actually appear.
 The location controls within the ribbon, including their size and relative placement, is established using the *group* and *tab* elements.

 ArcGIS Pro uses the ribbon paradigm popularized by newer versions of Microsoft Office.
 The ribbon consists of a single fixed toolbar containing one or more tabs.
 The number of available (visible) tabs may vary dynamically depending on the state of the application.
 Tabs are activated through user interaction (clicks), or when directed by code running within the application.